 At NYOG, Dr. Sperling uses a specialized laser stapedotomy technique that includes vein grafting in order to eliminate post-operative vertigo, which is common after more traditional stapedectomy procedures.
 This technique is 90 percent to 95 percent effective at restoring the ability to hear, often immediately after surgery.

-As an alternative to stapedectomy (surgery), traditional hearing aids can correct the hearing loss associated with otosclerosis.
+As an alternative to stapedectomy (surgery)as an Otosclerosis treatment , traditional hearing aids can correct the hearing loss associated with otosclerosis.
 In some cases, a sodium fluoride treatment may also be prescribed to slow the progression of the disease.

 Download: Surgery for Hearing Restoration, by Dr. Neil Sperling

 Life Changing!
 Due to Otosclerosis I have worn hearing aids over 15 years.
 During that time I went from a mild loss to a severe loss.
 In June, 2015 Dr. Sperling performed a stapedoctomy on my left ear.
 The results are amazing having gotten back about 90% of my hearing.
 Dr, Sperling’s skill as a surgeon are matched by his compassion and reassuring manner.
 Although he’s done this procedure countless times, I never felt like just a number.
 The initial consultation, sitting with me a few minutes before the operation, and personally calling me the day after all proved his dedication and care for his patients.
 I highly recommend Dr, Sperling and his team and look forward to having the same experience with my right ear in September.